tigera-cs/Fiserv/advanced/1-initial-setup/README.md

 ```
 watch kubectl get tigerastatus
 ```
+Wait util the `apiserver` shows an status of `True` under the `Available` column, then press `Ctrl+C` to return to the prompt, and apply the license file.

 ### 1.1.4.
 Apply the license

-Wait util the `apiserver` shows an status of `True` under the `Available` column, then press `Ctrl+C` to return to the prompt, and apply the license file:

 ```
 kubectl create -f /home/tigera/license.yaml
 ```